gillchristian/gillchristian.github.io/public/articles/ts-earch-devlog-crazy-idea.md

 that seems a bit crazy, at least to me now.
 It’s a tool to search TypeScript functions and methods by their type signature.

-Since I am quite happy with this PoC I decied to commit to the project and work on developing a real useful version.
+Since I am quite happy with this PoC I decided to commit to the project and work on developing a real useful version.

 I plan to share my experiece in this devlog because I want to keep track of how